Guard mounting: Ukraine

 On a daily basis, soldiers of the Special Honor Guard Battalion of the National Guard of Ukraine take part in the ceremonial of the guard changing and flag raising ceremony near the Verkhovna Rada building on the Constitution Square.
 Honor guards from the battalion are posted at the building from 10:00 am to 6:00 pm on weekends and holidays.
 In the winter, the guard will change every hour; and in the summer; every two hours.
 On 1 March 2020, the first ceremony was held to commemorate this new tradition.
-Chairman of the Verkhovna Rada Dmytro Razumkov and Interior Minister Arsen Avakov.
 They are posted at the side of the building where four National Guard officers were killed on 31 August 2015.

 United Kingdom

 The King's Guard (called Queen's Guard when the reigning monarch is female) are the names given to the fully operational infantry and cavalry contingents of soldiers charged with guarding royal residences in the London District and Edinburgh.
 As a result, Guards are mounted at Buckingham Palace, St James's Palace, the Tower of London, Windsor Castle and the Palace of Holyroodhouse.
 The British Army's Household Division, which consists of the Foot Guards and the Household Cavalry are normally responsible for mounting the King's Guard.

-The original King's Guard predating the English Restoration consisted of the Troops of Horse Guards and Foot Guards, which have since evolved and from the reign of King Charles II and have been responsible for guarding the Sovereign's palaces.
+The original King's Guard predating the English Restoration consisted of the Troops of Horse Guards and Foot Guards, which have since evolved and from the reign of King Charles II have been responsible for guarding the Sovereign's palaces.
 The ceremony originally took place at the Palace of Whitehall until 1689, when it was moved to St James's Palace.
 After Queen Victoria moved into Buckingham Palace in 1837, The Queen's Guard remained at St James's Palace, while a detachment was moved to the new residence.

-Outside the Foot Guards, the Queen's Colour Squadron of the RAF, the Brigade of Gurkhas and the Royal Marines also periodically mount the guard.
+Outside the Foot Guards, the King's Colour Squadron of the RAF, the Brigade of Gurkhas and the Royal Marines also periodically mount the guard.
 In November 2017, the Royal Navy mounted the guard for the first time in since its establishment with a company-sized detachment formed of volunteers from 45 ships and shore establishments. for two weeks, the first time that the Royal Navy had formed the Queen's Guard in its own right (rather than being represented by the Royal Marines).
 The first foreign troops to mount a King or Queen's Guard were members of the 117th (Eastern Townships) Battalion of the CEF in 1916, with Canada having since mounted the most guards out of any foreign country since then.
 In 2000, the Australian Federation Guard performed public duties in London while being led by the first ever female guard commander in history.
 In 2008, the 1st Battalion, Royal Malay Regiment became the first country where the British Sovereign is not head of state to mount the guard.